kcmerrill/writing/Knight Walker/Chapter 2 - Pontification.md

 “Who are you?”
 I mumbled.

 A simple wink of her eye left me more confused than ever and with that my eyes closed and I fell unconscious.
-And to think, all of this started with a brick thrown into my car window just a few months ago.
+And to think, all of this started with a brick thrown into my car window just a few da ago.

 I can’t tell you where one goes when they fall unconscious.
 I can only tell you that wherever I was in unconscious land I woke up in a small room that was clearly in a doctors office waiting room.
 I had been here a thousand times before.
 Not only in real life, but in my countless nightmares too.
 People ask me all the time if I remember having cancer as a kid and the answer is always a resounding yes.
 Not because I remember every waking moment, but because the nightmares do not let you forget.